 NIH supports scientists at various stages in their careers, from pre-doctoral students on research training grants to investigators with extensive experience who run large research centers.
 NIH is committed to supporting New and Early Stage Investigator (ESIs).
 Reviewers give new and early stage investigators special consideration, and NIH has programs targeted specifically for these populations.

 Generally, PIs and other personnel supported by NIH research grants are not required to be U.S. citizens; however, some NIH programs/mechanisms have a citizenship requirement.
 Any citizenship requirement will be stated in the program announcement (PA) or request for applications (RFA).

 In general, domestic or foreign, public or private, non-profit or for-profit organizations are eligible to receive NIH grants.
 NIH may limit eligibility for certain types of programs, such as limitations on the participation of foreign entities or programs for which only small businesses are eligible applicants.

-Foreign applicants are strongly encouraged to review the Eligibility section of the Funding Opportunity Announcement (FOA) to determine whether their non-domestic (non-U.S.) entity (foreign organization) is eligible to respond to that particular FOA.
+Foreign applicants are strongly encouraged to review the Eligibility section of the funding opportunity to determine whether their non-domestic (non-U.S.) entity (foreign organization) is eligible to respond to that particular funding opportunity.
 Additional information on grants to foreign institutions, international organizations and domestic grants with foreign components is found in the NIH Grants Policy Statement.